Municipio I: Geography

+Tiber Island, which is part of rione Ripa.

-The area of the municipality occupies the central districts of the town, including the whole historic district enclosed by the Aurelian Walls and the Janiculum walls and crossed by the Tiber, which makes part of UNESCO's List of World Heritage Sites.
-The quarters built over the river in the late 19th century and the beginning of 20th century between Vatican Hill and Monte Mario (Prati, Trionfale, Della Vittoria) are also within its borders.
+The area of the municipality occupies the central districts of the city, including the entire historic center enclosed by the Aurelian Walls and the Janiculum walls.
+Crossed by the Tiber, this historic core is inscribed on UNESCO's World Heritage Site list.
+The quarters built across the river in the late 19th and early 20th centuries between the Vatican Hill and Monte Mario — specifically Prati, and parts of Della Vittoria and Trionfale — are also within its borders.

-The ancient core of the municipality is the historic seven hills (Palatine, Aventine, Capitolium, Quirinal, Viminal, Esquiline and Caelian), as well as the Janiculum, the Pincian Hill and the artificial hillocks of Monte Testaccio and Monte Giordano.
-Along the Tiber rises the Tiber Island.
+The ancient heart of the municipality features the historic seven hills (Palatine, Aventine, Capitoline, Quirinal, Viminal, Esquiline, and Caelian), alongside the Janiculum, the Pincian Hill, and the artificial hillocks of Monte Testaccio and Monte Giordano.
+The Tiber Island also rises along the urban stretch of the river.

+Piazzas

+As the historic core of Rome, Municipio I contains many of the world's most famous public squares, serving as vital cultural, political, and architectural landmarks: